-The following key blodiversity areas are found within 1 km and 10 km and 50 km of the area of interest.
+The following key biodiversity areas are found within 1 km and 10 km and 50 km of the area of interest.
 For further details please refer to the associated csv file in the report folder.

-Area name Distance IBA AZE Recommendation Ganges-Brahmaputra-Meghna delta 50 km Yes No Assess for oritical habitat Sunderbons (East, South, West Wildlife Sanctuaries) 50 km Yes No Assess for critical habitat
+Area name Distance IBA AZE Recommendation Ganges-Brahmaputra-Meghna delta 50 km Yes No Assess for critical habitat